This glossary defines Builder and web design terms that appear in the Builder documentation and other resources.

 Preview mode, available under the eyeball icon in the upper right of Builder's Visual Editor beside the Publish button, gives you an accurate view of what your webpage looks like before publishing.

 Publicly visible, alphanumeric ID of a Space that you use to integrate your code base and fetch data.
-For more information see Using Your Public API Key.
+For more information visit Using Your Public API Key.

 A Builder SDK, or software development kit, is a special set of tools for a JavaScript framework (Builder offers SDKs for all the major JavaScript frameworks) to help with integration with Builder.
 For details on the latest SDKs, visit SDK Comparison.